 UK Accounts: VAT Period Locking

-By popular request from our proper-accountant friends (like Nigel Harris at AccountingWeb), we've added the facility to 'lock' periods related to VAT Returns, so that a proper record of how they were calculated can be maintained.
+By popular request from our proper-accountant friends, we've added the facility to 'lock' periods related to VAT Returns, so that a proper record of how they were calculated can be maintained.

 This comes in particularly handy if you're ever visited by the VAT Inspector.